bcgov/smk-cli/docs/edit-layer.md

 `Show Cluster Bounds on Hover` shows the bounds of a cluster's markers when you mouse over the cluster.

 > __Note:__ This option only appears when `Show Features in Clusters` is selected for `How should the Data be Displayed?`.

-#### Data URL

-`Data URL` is the URL location for your vector data.
-If you've imported a vector file into your application, this will be a local path to your application's source folder.
-Do not modify this URL unless you are sure you want to direct the application to search a specific location for the vector data.

 #### Metadata URL